nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 We are exploring two potential methods for implementing binary functionality in practice and will provide information in advance.
 The options are:

 1. Make a selection button (command/argument/flag) for operators to choose whether they want their node to provide all or just some of the functions nodes have in the Nym Mixnet.
-Nodes functioning as exit gateways (in that epoch) will then have bigger rewards due to their larger risk exposure and overhead work with the setup.
+Nodes functioning as Exit Gateways (in that epoch) will then have bigger rewards due to their larger risk exposure and overhead work with the setup.

-2. All nodes will be required to have the exit gateway functionality.
-All nodes are rewarded the same as now, and the difference is that a node sometimes (some epochs) may be performing as exit gateway sometimes as mix node or entry gateway adjusted according the network demand by an algorithm.
+2. All nodes will be required to have the Exit Gateway functionality.
+All nodes are rewarded the same as now, and the difference is that a node sometimes (some epochs) may be performing as Exit Gateway sometimes as mix node or Entry Gateway adjusted according the network demand by an algorithm.

-### Where can I read more about the exit gateway setup?
+### Where can I read more about the exit Gateway setup?

-We created an [entire page](../legal/exit-gateway.md) about the technical and legal questions around exit gateway.
+We created an [entire page](../legal/exit-gateway.md) about the technical and legal questions around Exit Gateway.

 ### What is the change from allow list to deny list?